softcoder/riprunner/README.md

   /~softcoder/svvfd1/php/ngui/index.html

-If you installed rip runner in the root folder of s subdomain for example http://svvfd.yourhost.com, you would run the script as follows:
+If you installed rip runner in the root folder of a subdomain for example http://svvfd.yourhost.com, you would run the script as follows:

 ng build --base-href=/ngui/ --output-path=../php/ngui/ --aot

-then copy the ngui folder to the root folder on myhost.com.
+then copy the ngui folder to the root folder on svvfd.yourhost.com

 Serverless support:
 -------------------